tharunS123/PortalConnect/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Run DB
+To run the JSON database, run this command `json-server db.json`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also